spacedmonkey/wp-user-roles/readme.txt

 == Description ==

-This plugin is just a feature plugin and should be considered a proof of concept for improved user roles.
-For full information call at the WordPress core ticket [#40613](https://core.trac.wordpress.org/ticket/40613).

-This plugin add new UI, as it is an under the hood change.
+This plugin is designed to improve performance of role based user queries.
+Roles are stored in user meta table, in an array.
+To query by role, requires a LIKE search on user meta table.
+For large sites or multisite, with lots of users, this can make queries take a long to return.

+The plugin adds a new table that makes querying by user, a much simplier query, reducing database stain.

 This plugin requires WordPress 5.2.
+Is designed to work with multisite.
+It is required it should be installed as an mu-plugin.

+For this interested in user query performance, you may wish to also install the [WP User Query Cache](https://github.com/spacedmonkey/wp-user-query-cache) plugin.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+### Using The WordPress Dashboard

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'wp-user-roles'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+### Uploading in WordPress Dashboard

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select `wp-user-roles.zip` from your computer
+4. Click 'Install Now'
+5. Activate the plugin in the Plugin dashboard

+### Using FTP
+1. Download `wp-user-roles.zip`
+2. Extract the `wp-user-roles` directory to your computer
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+3. Upload the `wp-user-roles` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin in the Plugin dashboard

-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+## GitHub Updater

+The WP User Roles includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.

 == Frequently Asked Questions ==